Your Bag

 Prevent Grey Hair with Arnica Carrier Oil

-Grey hair is caused due to genetics, stress and environmental factors.
-Most of these factors (even stress) cannot be controlled, but the health of the hair and its strength can be controlled.
+Grey hair is caused due to genetics, and environmental factors.
+Most of these factors cannot be controlled, but the health of the hair and its strength can be controlled.
 The oil when massaged on the hair increases blood flow and nourishes the hair follicles which stop the hair from turning grey.
-The anti-inflammatory properties of Sesquiterpene lactones in the arnica oil and the ability of the oil to permeate the skin barrier have been proven in a study published in 2004.
-(3
+This is the best essential oil for premature grey hair.

 5